7.2 - The evaluation process

 Source: Freepik

-Overall evaluation process
+Overall process of the evaluation

 Structure of an evaluation